Saddam Hussain (Chhatra League): Early life and education

-Political life
+Political career

-Hussain became active in student politics through the Bangladesh Chhatra League, where he served as Deputy Secretary of Legal Affairs in the organisation’s Central Executive Committee.
+Hussain became active in student politics through the Bangladesh Chhatra League, where he served as Deputy Secretary of Legal Affairs in the organisation's Central Executive Committee.

-Following the organisation’s Dhaka University unit council held on 29 April 2018, he was elected general secretary of the university unit.
+Following the organisation's Dhaka University unit council held on 29 April 2018, he was elected general secretary of the university unit.

 In the 2019 Dhaka University Central Students' Union (DUCSU) election, he was elected assistant general secretary with 15,301 votes.
-Some reports described this as the highest vote count among the elected office bearers in that election.
 He later served as president of the Bangladesh Chhatra League and was nominated as a member of the University of Dhaka Senate.

-Activism

-Several national media outlets have reported on Hussain’s speeches and activities during his tenure in student leadership.
-He was involved in organising demonstrations addressing incidents of sexual violence, calling for the postponement of an election that coincided with a minority religious holiday, and opposing discrimination based on religion.
-He also supported a resolution at the University of Dhaka banning student organisations based on religion.

-As assistant general secretary of DUCSU, he regularly advocated for allocating 6% of the National Budget of Bangladesh to the education sector.
+Despite the existence of formal hall administrations at the university, effective control over student residential halls was widely alleged to rest with the Bangladesh Chhatra League during Husain's tenure as general secretary.
+The organization was accused of exercising parallel authority by influencing or determining seat allocations in the halls.
+He proposed resolution at the University of Dhaka banning student organisations based on religion.

+When DUCSU's extended tenure ended in June 2020, DUCSU VP Nurul Haque Nur sought a further extension, but Hussain opposed it and decided not to continue as DUCSU AGS further, calling continuation beyond the constitutional term without elections "immoral and undemocratic".

-July Revolution and aftermath
+July uprising and aftermath

-During Hussain’s leadership of the BCL, activists from the organisation were reported to have been instructed to suppress demonstrators involved in the quota reform movement of 2024.
+During Hussain's leadership of the BCL, activists from the organisation were reported to have been instructed to suppress demonstrators involved in the quota reform movement of 2024.
 The violent clashes between protesters, Chhatra League members, and the Bangladesh Police became known as the July massacre.
-Hussain stated that he supported the “logical demands” of the movement but warned that action would be taken against “Razakars” whom he accused of politicising the protests.
+Hussain stated that he supported the "logical demands" of the movement but warned that action would be taken against "Razakars" whom he accused of politicising the protests.

-Following the ousting of Sheikh Hasina, the Government of Bangladesh initiated legal proceedings against individuals associated with the Hasina administration in connection with alleged abuses.
-Hussain was among those named and subsequently became a fugitive and reportedly fled to India via Sylhet.
+Following the ousting of Sheikh Hasina, the interim government of Bangladesh initiated legal proceedings against individuals associated with the Hasina administration in connection with alleged abuses.
+Hussain was among those who left Bangladesh for India, reportedly via Sylhet.

-Hussain was later expelled from the University of Dhaka after being implicated in violence on campus.
-The Interim Government of Bangladesh subsequently banned the Bangladesh Chhatra League for its activities during the premiership of Sheikh Hasina under the anti-terrorism act.
+Hussain, along with 127 other students, was later expelled from the University of Dhaka for their affiliation with Bangladesh Chhatra League (BCL).
+The interim government subsequently banned the Bangladesh Chhatra League for its activities during the premiership of Sheikh Hasina under the anti-terrorism act.
 Hussain also faced charges of attempted murder in connection with an alleged attack on Jatiyatabadi Chhatra Dal leaders in 2022.

+Hussain criticized the interim government, stating that it lacked "legal, democratic, or moral legitimacy."
+He opposed its decision to ban the Bangladesh Chhatra League, describing the move as politically motivated and asserting that the organization would continue its activities despite the ban.
+He also accused the interim authorities of attempting to shift responsibility for violence onto his organization.

-In November 2025, he gave an interview to an Indian media outlet regarding Hasina’s death sentence; the setting of the interview drew some public attention on social media.
+In November 2025, he gave an interview to an Indian media outlet regarding Hasina's death sentence; the setting of the interview drew some public attention on social media.